-Drilling NW of the pit encountered sub-economic quantities of copper mineralisation in a footwall shale horizon which requires follow-up down plunge to test the possibility for improved grades and thickness in footwall shales at depth below the Nifty copper deposit.
+Recent near mine drilling North West of the pit encountered sub-economic quantities of copper mineralisation in a footwall shale horizon which requires follow-up down plunge to test the possibility for improved grades and thickness in footwall shales at depth below the Nifty copper deposit.

 Finch Copper Prospect

 This prospect lies in the Nifty syncline approximately 15km south of Nifty.
 Interpretations of regional electromagnetic, magnetic and gravity geophysical data extending from Finch to Nifty were completed and provide a good correlation with the Nifty stratigraphic sequence.
 Copper sulphide mineralisation at Finch has been intersected during limited previous drilling in the Nifty syncline and is spatially associated with a local plunge reversal, splay faulting, a major NE-trending cross-fault and lateral dispersion of secondary copper mineralisation along and across strike.

 The Greater Rainbow regions prospects (located 25Km NW of the Nifty mine) are present near surface and at depth over an area of approximately 10km x 25km due to repetition of the host stratigraphy by folding and faulting.
 The conductive formations represent synclinal tracts of Broadhurst Formation in which prior exploration has been focussed.